SarthakMishra/codestruct/README.md

 ## 3. Supported Entity Keywords

+The following table lists a set of common core entity keywords.
+It's important to note that CodeStruct is designed to be extensible; users can define their own custom keywords beyond this list to suit specific domain needs or languages.
+Section 5 ("Reserved Keywords and Extensions") provides further details on this extensibility.

 | Keyword      | Description                                 | Example Usage                        |
 |--------------|---------------------------------------------|--------------------------------------|
 | `dir:`       | Directory (for filesystem hierarchy)         | `dir: src`                           |